emagiz/emdocs/howto/upgrade-to-artemis.md

 ## 3. Preparation steps

-3.1) **Using the [releases documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)** create a copy of your latest Create phase which can be considered the eMagiz 4 backup of this process so rename it accordingly.
-Also, this should be promoted to the other environments (such as acceptance and production) in order to have a backup of the process in those environments as well.
+3.1) **Using the [releases documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)** create a copy of your latest Create phase for every environment(testing, acceptance and production) which can be considered the eMagiz 4 backup of this process so rename them accordingly( e.g. eMagiz4 backup).
+It is recommended that the acceptance and production environments are the same.
 It can be done by using the point 2.4 from  [this documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)

 3.2) **Make sure** the runtimes you would like to upgrade are running before starting the migration process.